Low Back Pain - Topic Overview

 level of pain and whether your back gets better.
 People with depression and

-chronic pain often benefit from both counseling and medicine.
-Special counseling can help you learn stress
+chronic pain often benefit from both antidepressant medicines and counseling.
+Counseling can help you learn stress

 How can you prevent low back pain from returning?